-- High scalable: Able to handle high volumes of scheduled jobs and thousands of nodes
+- Highly scalable: Able to handle high volumes of scheduled jobs and thousands of nodes

-Dkron is written in Go and leverage the power of distributed key value stores and Serf for providing fault tolerance, reliability and scalability while keeping simple and easily installable.
+Dkron is written in Go and leverages the power of distributed key value stores and Serf for providing fault tolerance, reliability and scalability while remaining simple and easily installable.